 How well I remember the euphoria not long after chucking-down the first tablet.
 Absolutely, I felt a massive sense of, well, lightening.
 And I said to myself, “So this is what living is supposed to feel like.”
 Really, the feeling was akin to the buzz from drinking those first couple of beers (in the very old days).

 Well, I did just one .25’er daily for two years and decided I no longer wanted to head for my briefcase first thing every morning.
 So I quit.

 But it isn’t always quite that easy, is it?

 Benzodiazepines: Way Popular

-I built a list of anxiety meds on drugs.com, to include brand, generics, and OTCs.
-Of the twelve most popular, seven are benzos.
+I put together a list of anxiety meds on drugs.com.
+It included brand, generics, and OTCs.
+Of the twelve most popular, seven were benzodiazepines (benzos).

-Here they are in order of popularity (brand name in parenthesis): Xanax, clonazepam (Klonopin), alprazolam (Xanax), Ativan, lorazepam (Ativan), Lexapro, Buspar, buspirone (Buspar), Valium, hydroxyzine (Vistaril), diazepam (Valium), Cymbalta.
+Here they are in order of popularity: Xanax, clonazepam (Klonopin), alprazolam (Xanax), Ativan, lorazepam (Ativan), Lexapro, Buspar, buspirone (Buspar), Valium, hydroxyzine (Vistaril), diazepam (Valium), Cymbalta.

 Do you use any of them?

 Benzodiazepine Information Coalition